optimak/TweetSentimentClassification/README.md

 ---

 This README gives you an overview of the code and its capabilities.
+The original code can be found [here](https://drive.google.com/file/d/1en5J_872O4hb4iGydoHP7nb-lBXp_R2J/view?usp=sharing)
-For a deeper dive, check out the [Tweet_Classification.py](https://github.com/optimak/NLP-Project/blob/main/Tweet_Sentiment_Classification.ipynb) code, where you’ll find more details in the comments and variable names.
+For a shortened version, check out the [Tweet_Classification.py](https://github.com/optimak/NLP-Project/blob/main/Tweet_Classification.py) code, where you’ll find more details in the comments and variable names.